millbo01/millbo01.github.io/index.md

 This dynamic has a precise corollary: where the marginal benefit of tolerating that gap exceeds the marginal cost of closing it, governance theatre becomes the rational equilibrium strategy of the institution itself.
 The institution is not failing to govern, it is governing in the only way its own constraint field makes rational.
 That distinction matters enormously for reform design.
 Interventions premised on improving institutional intent will not change this calculus.
 Only interventions that alter the cost structure of tolerating the gap will.

 The three cases examined in the appendices each demonstrate this corollary in operation.
 In each instance, the institution maintained a declared constraint field that appeared robust while the operational constraint field permitted the behaviour that generated load.
 The gap was not accidental.
 It was the equilibrium outcome of a cost structure in which maintaining governance theatre was cheaper than closing the distance between declared and operational constraints.

+This distinction between governance theatre as a cost calculation and governance theatre as a scale consequence is worth making explicit, because it carries different implications for reform design.
+Where governance theatre reflects a cost calculation - the marginal benefit of tolerating the gap exceeds the marginal cost of closing it - interventions that alter the cost structure are in principle sufficient.
+Make enforcement more credible, accelerate feedback, increase consequence visibility, and the calculation shifts.
+The institution responds because the conditions that made theatre rational have changed.

+Where governance theatre reflects a scale consequence - where the scale of the institution has itself degraded the corrective mechanisms that would otherwise generate the feedback enforcement depends on - the intervention class is different.
+Cost structure changes alone are insufficient if the reputational enforcement mechanism that makes consequence visible has itself been hollowed out by scale.
+In these cases, governance theatre is not a rational equilibrium strategy that can be disrupted by changing the cost calculation.
+It is the structural output of an institution that has grown beyond the scale at which authentic corrective feedback can operate.
+Reform here requires not just better enforcement but structural reduction in the gap between the institution's operational scale and the scale at which its corrective mechanisms remain functional.

 ---